How to market the #*&! out of your digital asset management initiative

 You should be open to exploring different marketing tactics within your organization, but bear in mind that if a particular method doesn’t create a good return on investment, you shouldn't be afraid to jump ship and focus on other more promising methods.

 What were the key performance indicators for each marketing/communication strategy, and did you meet them?
 An example of a KPI would be CTR (click through rate) or response rates for your emails reaching a certain target.
 Programs like MailChimp are a great way to measure CTR, open rate and response rate.

 We hope that these tips and resources inspire you to think critically about how an effective marketing strategy can add value to your DAM initiative, and help you to navigate change management in your organization.
-You can download a marketing package here for some copy and digital asset examples.

 Have questions about change management, communications and digital asset management?
 We’re always up for a chat!